Local Map Construction with SDMap: A Comprehensive Survey: Multimodal Representation

 \subsubsection{Encoding of Other Information}

-SMERF: In addition to encoding the polyline coordinates of SD map.
-SMERF use one hot encoding to encode the type of road into a vector with dimension K (the number of road types).
+In addition to encoding the polyline coordinates of SDMap.
+SMERF\cite{SMERF} uses one-hot encoding to encode the type of road into a vector with dimension K (the number of road types).
 For ground elements within the perceptual range, M * (N * d + K) encoded data will be obtained, which will be transformed through several layers to obtain map feature representations.
 The ablation experiment has shown that adding more road type information can improve the effectiveness of lane detection and road topology inference.